CAVEconnectome/CAVEclient/docs/tutorials/annotation.md

 group, and finally upload to the annotation table.

 To get a StagedAnnotation object, you can start with either a table name or a schema name.
-Here, we\'ll assume that there\'s already a table called "my_table" that is running a "cell_type_local" schema.
+Here, we'll assume that there's already a table called "my_table" that is running a "cell_type_local" schema.
 If we want to add new annotations to the table, we simply use the table name with [stage_annotations()]({{ client_api_paths.annotation }}.stage_annotations).